kumatheworld/kurose-ross-solutions/main.typ

   )
 + TLS operates at the application layer.
 If the application developer wants TCP to be enhanced with TLS, the developer has to pass the cleartext data through the TLS socket.
 + To establish a connection between the two hosts before exchanging actual messages.
++ Those protocols require no data loss to occur.
+TCP guarantees reliable data transfer but UDP does not.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane